 Use of this Card does not give Cardholders any additional rights of entry compared to those enjoyed by non-Cardholders.
 Use of the Card will be constrained in terms of programming and cinema capacity for a Cardholder as they are for any paying customer.

-The Card cannot be used in conjunction with any other scheme operated by a cinema operator.
+The CEA Card cannot be used in conjunction with any other scheme operated by a cinema operator.
 In all circumstances, the Cardholder will need to purchase an appropriate full-priced ticket.
 This can however include vouchers and schemes of comparable value.

 The CEA Card is valid for a period of one year from the date of issue.
 The validity date must be clearly legible at all times on the Card, as should all other information present on the day of issue.
 Cinemas reserve the right to not accept, or to retain any Card where any details are no longer legible.

 On expiry of the CEA Card, or where a Card has been lost, or where it is no longer legible, a full new application, including the administrative fee, must be submitted to CEA Card.

 Where a Cardholder believes they have grounds to appeal the limits placed on the use of their CEA Card, or to question the actions of a participating cinema operator, such appeals should be made in writing in the first instance to:

 CEA Card, PO Box 199, Deeside.
 CH5 9BW.

 These phone numbers connect to our UK call centre.
 Calls are charged at standard UK landline rate.